bcmichael/RNMR-Docs/docs/command/full_command.md

 and determines along which directions the blocked record may be accessed.
 If no destination record is provided RNMR will not prompt for it and will store the results in the next available record.
 If no dimension is passed RNMR will prompt for it with the last accessible dimensions as a default.
 The interpretation of the dim parameter is also affected by the dimension order set by `DIRB`.
-The result of the projection operation will have a size of one along the projection dimension.
+The result of the profile operation will have a size of one along the profile dimension.
 Each point in the destination record will be set to the maximum value at that point across all of the blocks.
 ## PROG
 Identify program